 While it is important for a coach to see you play in person, many student-athletes are recruited by coaches who only saw tangible times and scores of student-athletes (such as in sports like golf, track and field or swimming), compelling recruiting videos, or recommendations from scouts and other coaches, or recommendations from other college players and coaches.
 It isn’t easy, but it is possible.
 It’s also possible to be recruited based on the recommendations of former players on your team who have gone on to play in college and are now providing their college coach advice on other players from their town.

 How often is The Making of a Student-Athlete updated?

+The Making of a Student-Athlete was recently updated in May of 2017.
 We try to update The Making of a Student-Athlete each year with NCAA rules changes and various changes to application data or financial aid changes.
 We have updated various sections of the book to reflect different recruiting practices, but our core message has not changed much which is to research and reach out to colleges and college coaches that will potentially be a good fit for your skills and desires on a personal basis.
-If there are any important recruiting changes throughout the year, we email each of our book buyers with updates not reflected in their copy of the book.
+If there are any important recruiting changes throughout the year, we post those in our blogs.

 I don’t expect much help from my high school coach.
 Will this book help us overcome that?